County Clerk

 Candidates are prohibited from campaign fundraising or incurring campaign expenses until this form has been approved by the Election Commission.
 This form requires you to:

-• Identify the political office for which you are running.
+- Identify the political office for which you are running.

-• List the bank information for your campaign finance account.
+- List the bank information for your campaign finance account.
 You must open and maintain a separate campaign finance account.
 You cannot co-mingle personal funds and campaign funds unless you have selected a filing exemption (see instructions for declaring exemption on the CF-1 form).

-• Provide the name and contact information for your campaign treasurer.
+- Provide the name and contact information for your campaign treasurer.
 You may act as your own campaign treasurer; however, due to the complexity of completing the forms correctly, the Election Commission encourages you to select someone for this position that has a good familiarity with tracking expenses and revenue.

 Step 2: Collect Nomination Signatures

-Read all instructions related to the distribution of nomination papers to ensure that each page of your signatures meets circulating requirements.
+Read all instructions related to the distribution of nomination papers to ensure that each page of signatures meets circulating requirements.
 All nomination signatures are reviewed by the Milwaukee County Election Commission and may be challenged by other candidates running for office.

 Step 3: Complete the Milwaukee Ethics Board Statement of Economic Interests Filing Requirement

-All candidates are required to file a Statement of Economic Interests with the Milwaukee County Election Commission no later than the Friday after nominations signatures are due.
-This document shall be filed electronically using the instructions provided with the form.
-If a paper form is filed, the Election Commission is required to provide the forms to the Milwaukee County Ethics Board.
+All candidates seeking election and incumbents seeking re-election are required to file a Statement of Economic Interests (“SEI”) with the Milwaukee County Election Commission no later than the Friday after nomination signatures are due.
+The SEI will be filed using the MyCounty Customer Portal.
+If a paper form is filed, the Election Commission shall provide the Ethics Board with a copy of the filing.

 Step 4: Complete All Other Election Commission Filing Requirements